nguyenmanh1507/summergone/README.md

 # Summer Gone HTML template - Simple and Clean
  Convert from <a href="https://creativemarket.com/maulanacreative/54432-Summer-Gone-One-Page-PSD-Template">PSD</a>.
-If you like it, buy it!
+If you like it, buy it!<br>
- <a href="http://nguyenmanh1507.github.io/summergone/dist/">Live preview</a>
+ <a href="http://nguyenmanh1507.github.io/summergone/dist/" target="_blank">Live preview</a>
 # Foundation libsass template

 This is a template to start your own project that uses Grunt and libsass!